Trip Difficulty: Moderate

 - Pass through Majgaon, Simikot, Kerni village, Yanger village

-The day to day lifestyle of the communities living in Humla is interwoven with their age-old customs and traditions which you will vividly witness as you walk pat numerous villages.
+The day-to-day lifestyle of the communities living in Humla is interwoven with their age-old customs and traditions which you will vividly witness as you walk past numerous villages.
 With spectacular views of snow-capped Mt.
-Kailash, and Mount Saipal following you throughout the trail towards the highest elevation of 4949m at Nyalu La pass, the trek is one of a kind.
-Since the region falls under Restricted Area, which has been left isolated, there is a great possibility of spotting wildlife like snow leopard, blue sheep, jackals, musk deer, hyenas, and more.
-Sleeping amidst the age-old Buddhist villages and eating the authentic Tibetan, Nepali food gives you a warm sense of belonging during the tour.
+Kailash and Mount Saipal following you throughout the trail towards the highest elevation of 4949m at Nyalu La pass, the trek is one of a kind.
+Since the region falls under a Restricted Area, which has been left isolated, there is a great possibility of spotting wildlife like snow leopards, blue sheep, jackals, musk deer, hyenas, and more.
+Sleeping amidst the age-old Buddhist villages and eating authentic Tibetan, Nepali food gives you a warm sense of belonging during the tour.

-After a scenic flight from Kathmandu to Nepalgunj, you begin your trek from Simikot and eventually pass through Kermi, Muchu, Yari, Hilsa to cross Nara La pass.
-You will then walk across Limi River and numerous villages like Yanger, Majgaon and other Tibetian and Hindu villages.
+After a scenic flight from Kathmandu to Nepalgunj, you begin your trek from Simikot and eventually pass through Kermi, Muchu, Yari, and Hilsa to cross Nara La pass.
+You will then walk across the Limi River and numerous villages like Yanger, Majgaon, and other Tibetan and Hindu villages.
 The off-beat track leads you to Talung, Shinjungma to cross the Nyalu La pass and eventually back to Kermi.